avg77/Decentralized_Voting_DApp/web3States-explainer.md

 2. **Ethers.js**: Provider and signer are created using ethers.js, connecting to the Ethereum network via Metamask.
 3. **Ethereum Network**: Interactions with the smart contract are executed on the Ethereum network, either fetching data or performing transactions.

-Together, Metamask, ethers.js, and the Ethereum network enable your dApp to seamlessly interact with the blockchain.
+Together, Metamask, ethers.js, and the Ethereum network enable the dApp to seamlessly interact with the blockchain.